michelin/suricate/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ### Global information

+:construction_worker: **Work in progress...
+First release in plan for June 2018 but feel free to help** :construction_worker:

 #### Contribution :beers:
 Everyone is welcome to contribute to Suricate.
 You have several possibilities:
 * Report a [bug](https://github.com/suricate-io/suricate/issues/new?template=bug.md)